OdedReg/Information-Retrieval-Project/README.md

 # Information-Retrieval-Project
-Search engine on 6 million documents from Wikipedia
+Search engine on 6 million documents from English Wikipedia

 Intro
 =====